 - 1. Preheat oven to 400°F. Trim all but 1 inch of the beet stems.
-Put the beets on a large piece of aluminum foil, drizzle with olive oil, and seal the foil to make a tight package.
-Put the package in a small roasting pan.
-Roast the beets until easily pierced with a knife, about 1 hour.
-When the beets are cool enough to handle, peel them- the skins should slide right off with a bit of pressure from your fingers.
-If they don't, use a paring knife to scrape off any bits that stick.
+Put the beets on a large piece of aluminum foil, drizzle with olive oil, and fold over to make a tight package.
+Put the beets in a small roasting pan.
+Roast the beets for one hour.
+When the beets are cool enough to handle, peel them.
 Dice the beets and set aside.

-- 2. While you roast the beets, spread the lentils on a pan and pick out any pebbles or other foreign matter; rinse and drain.
-Put the lentils in a saucepan with cold water to cover by about 2 inches.
+- 2. While you roast the beets, rinse and drain the lentils.
+Put them in a saucepan with cold water to cover by about 2 inches.
 Add 1 teaspoon chopped rosemary and the bay leaf to the pan, along with the smashed garlic, onion, and 1/2 teaspoon salt.
 Bring to a boil over high heat; reduce the heat and simmer, uncovered, until the lentils are tender, about 25 minutes.
 Strain the lentils and discard garlic and onion.

 - 3. While lentils are simmering, prepare the salad dressing: Whisk vinegar with mustard, salt and pepper in a small bowl.
-Gradually whisk in the olive oil, starting with a few drops and then adding the rest in a steady stream to make a smooth, slightly thick vinaigrette.
+Gradually whisk in the olive oil, to make a smooth, slightly thick vinaigrette.
 Stir in the shallots.
 Use immediately or refrigerate in a tightly sealed container for up to 3 days.

 - 4. Put the warm lentils in a bowl and stir in half of the dressing.
 Cool the lentils completely, then add the beets, parsley, and remaining 1 teaspoon chopped rosemary.
 Season to taste with salt and pepper.
 Lightly dress the greens with a bit of the dressing and divide among 6 plates.
 Spoon some of the lentil salad onto the greens, crumble goat cheese over each serving, and drizzle with some of the remaining vinaigrette